 If you are not sure what to do or have any questions, ask your doctor or pharmacist.

 Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think you or anyone else may have taken too much Tramedo SR.

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you take too much Tramedo SR, you may have trouble breathing and have fits or seizures.
+If you take too much Tramedo SR, you may have trouble breathing, lose consciousness or have fits or seizures.

 While you are taking Tramedo SR

 If you become pregnant while taking Tramedo SR, tell your doctor immediately.